DataDog/datadog-api-client-python/docs/v2/SecurityMonitoringApi.md

 Get a security filter

 Get the details of a specific security filter.
+See the [security filter guide](https://docs.datadoghq.com/security_platform/guide/how-to-setup-security-filters-using-security-monitoring-api/) for more examples.

 ### Example